gnhen/Youtube-Hide-Shorts-and-Playables/README.md

 ## Features
 - Hides YouTube Shorts and Playables sections.
-- Easy to use: Just copy the CSS code and paste it into your browser's custom JavaScript section.
+- Easy to use: Just copy the CSS code and paste it into your browser's custom CSS section.
 - Compatible with mainstream browsers.

 ## Installation